mvgeorgescu/git_tutorial/_posts/2014-1-5-1-basic-git-commands.md

 ### git commit: Committing Changes to the Repository

-- `git commit` records staged changes to the repository, creating a new commit.
+- `git commit -m '<commit message>'` records staged changes to the repository, creating a new commit.
 - Each commit has a unique identifier (SHA-1 hash), author, timestamp, and commit message describing the changes made.
 - The commit message should be descriptive and succinct, explaining the purpose of the changes.
 </section>